humanbydefinition/p5.asciify/repo_assets/markdown/CONTRIBUTING.md

 # Contributing to `p5.asciify`

-With the recent `v0.7.0` release, including a full rewrite of the codebase from JavaScript to TypeScript, `p5.asciify` is now more accessible than ever for contributions.
+With the `v0.7.0` release, including a full rewrite of the codebase from JavaScript to TypeScript, `p5.asciify` is now more accessible than ever for contributions.
 This document outlines the steps to contribute to the project, including setting up the development environment, running the project locally, and submitting a pull request.

 ## Table of Contents